 Recent projects include

-- Developing Countries Scholarships: With support from AAHPM, more physicians who reside in developing countries are able to attend the Annual Assembly and access the latest clinical information and research updates in hospice and palliative care from leading experts.
+- International Physician Scholarship: With support from AAHPM, more physicians who reside in developing countries are able to attend the Annual Assembly and access the latest clinical information and research updates in hospice and palliative care from leading experts.

 - Fellowship Program Grants and Support: Monies from the fund helped to defray the costs for participants to attend a workshop at the Annual Assembly on addressing the challenges of palliative medicine fellowship programs.
 In addition, new AAHPM Fellowship Grants, supported by Y.C.
 Ho/Helen and Michael Chiang Foundation and the Gentiva Hospice Foundation, have increased funding to programs over the past two years.

 - Advocacy Projects: Campaign dollars allowed AAHPM to increase the number of members who participated in Capitol Hill Days and also helped the Academy assess its current advocacy operations and provide a plan for growing its grassroots capacity.